dieunguyen04102003-arch/customer_behavior_analysis/README.md

 ## V. Key Findings
 ### 1. Discount Campaigns Show Limited Impact on Customer Spending

-> **Business Question:**
+**Business Question:**
-> Are discount campaigns increasing customer spending?
+Are discount campaigns increasing customer spending?

-> **Finding:**
+**Finding:**
-> - Subscribers represent 27% of customers but receive 62% of all discounts.
+- Subscribers represent 27% of customers but receive 62% of all discounts.
-> - Their Average Order Value is almost the same as non-subscribers.
+- Their Average Order Value is almost the same as non-subscribers.

 | SQL Query | Power BI Dashboard |
 |:---:|:---:|
 | ![Discount SQL](https://github.com/user-attachments/assets/52a9a8bc-563d-4f38-9f83-c25b67d951ef) | ![Discount Dashboard](https://github.com/user-attachments/assets/6248a55a-12f4-43ec-a210-75ff4256d225) |

-> **Business Impact:**
+**Business Impact:**
-> The company may be spending more on promotions without generating additional revenue.
+The company may be spending more on promotions without generating additional revenue.

-> **Recommendation:**
+**Recommendation:**
-> Consider replacing broad discount campaigns with a loyalty points program to attract non-subscribers.
+Consider replacing broad discount campaigns with a loyalty points program to attract non-subscribers.

 ### 2. Accessories Generate Strong Revenue from Male Customers

-> **Business Question:**
+**Business Question:**
->Which customer segment contributes the most revenue?
+Which customer segment contributes the most revenue?

-> **Finding:**
+**Finding:**
-> - Male customers account for 71% of accessory revenue.
+- Male customers account for 71% of accessory revenue.
-> - Female customers have a slightly higher average order value.
+- Female customers have a slightly higher average order value.

 | Metric | Male + Accessories | Female + Accessories |
 | :--- | :--- | :--- |